Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 However, every couple (even after the wedding) is wise to make a list like the one above and work through it together.
 And that leads to the next important step.

 2. Compromise.
-If she wants to hang the giant cat picture over the living room sofa, but he was expecting a more many motif-like heads of slain animals, clearly both sides need to give a little.
+If SHE wants to hang the giant cat picture over the living room sofa, but HE was expecting many motif-like heads of slain animals, clearly both sides need to give a little.
 Stubbornness will get you nowhere.
 Well, actually, it will get you lots of places… they’re just not places a couple needs to go.

 3. Do away with unrealistic expectations.
 If you’re both schoolteachers (and thus, like all educators, vastly underpaid) it’s probably not realistic to expect that you and your spouse will be able to spend each summer at your own private villa overlooking the Mediterranean.
 Be a bit more reasonable.
 Lower your sights a tad.
 If you’re really careful and creative, you might be able to afford an annual camping trip to some national park.